RobyIm/Liver-Tumor-Segmentation/README.md

 ## Overview

 This project trains a GAN to predict binary liver segmentation masks from CT slices.
 The generator produces masks while the discriminator provides hierarchical feature-based feedback through a custom multi-layer L1 loss.
-A direct pixel loss is combined with the adversarial loss to stabilize training.
+A direct pixel loss is combined with the adversarial loss to assist training.

 ## Architecture